 KR5TP-4, 72147-T0A-A11, 72147-TG7-A11, MLBHLIK6-1T, MLBHLIK-1T, HO01-PT.

 Q: I have a Honda CR-V key and would like to get a keyless entry system to unlock all doors as well.
 Can you tell me which one I should get?
 Will it need to be programmed and can I program it myself or not?

 A: Honda CR-V has a few keyless entry system options.
 For newer car models, the key you have contains a built-in keyless entry system (a remote master key or key fob/smart key).
 Some need to be programmed by a professional locksmith or dealer and some don’t.
 Below you will find all the information relevant to the Honda CR-V entry system.

 Honda CR-V has two keyless entry remotes.
 Choose the year of your car:

-For year models 2015 to 2021, there is a built-in keyless entry in the remote key fobs.
+For year models 2007 to 2023, there is a built-in keyless entry in the remote key fobs and transponder keys.

 2002-2004: OUCG8D-344H-A (Choose Method A)

 Honda CR-V key battery – important information: How to replace, size, cost, and more.